visualbis/VV-Docs/docs/user-guide/home-page/request-access-inaccessible.md

     <p>Request Access on the report(s)</p>
   </div>

-You can chose to enter appropriate comments to the admin for request approval.
+You can choose to enter appropriate comments to the admin for request approval.

   <div class="center">
     <Zoom>